software-allies/cap-angular-schematic-responsive/README.md

 ```
 The schematic will be configurated after you answer the following questions.

+* What is the project title for the App? : < string >
 * What is the logo url for the header menu? : < logo-url >
 * Do you want to remove the content for app.component.html? : < Y/N >
-* Do you want to integrate with the cap-authentication module?: < Y/N >
+* Do you want integrate with the cap-authentication module? : < Y/N >
+* Which service for authentication you choose? : < auth0 / firebase >
 * Do you want to add cap-authentication Schematic? : < Y/N >
+* Do you want to integrate with cap-sfcore? : < Y/N >

 ​
-The Schematic will create a component for each feature of actions along with the routing configuration.
+The Schematic will create a responsive plate scaffold application with the next features:

+- Bootstrap 4.0.0 Wrapper
+- Responsive Menu
+- Modal Component/Service
+- Loading Screen Interceptor/Animation
+- Header and Fotter components
+- Integration with cap-angular-schematic-auth-auth0 (Autentication menu links)
+- Integration with cap-angular-schematic-sfcore (Salesforce Components menu links)

+Touched files:

 ```
 app